Visitation Guidelines at Fairfax

 Unfortunately, we do not permit flowers or balloons on the hospital units.
 We suggest that you wait until the patient returns home to present these items so that they can fully enjoy them.
 If flowers or balloons are brought in, they will either be sent back with the family or left at the Front Desk until the patient discharges.

-Patient Belongings & Valuables
+Visitation & Patient Belongings

 If at any time during your visit, you become disruptive to the unit or if your presence is upsetting to the patient, you may be asked to leave.
 All patients have the right to refuse any visitor and have the option to terminate your visit at any time.

-Need the current contraband list for each unit?
-The following items are considered to be contraband on all patient units.
-These items are not allowed on the unit.
 If a patient or visitor brings them in, they will be kept and stored until discharge:

-Alcohol or any drug related paraphernalia, sharp objects such as razors, scissors, glass bottles, mirrors, picture frames, needles, pins, aluminum cans, spiral notebooks, keys, make-up pencil sharpeners, paper clips, hair clips, underwire bras and any other item with sharp edges or which can be broken to create sharp edges, shoe laces, belts, panty hose, rope, head bands, ace bandages, clothing with draw strings or long ties, matches and lighters, aerosol cans or fireworks of any kind, personal televisions, stereos, video games, CD players/recorders, boom boxes, computers, palm pilots, pagers, cell phones, any item with an electrical cord, etc, magazines, books, pictures or clothing items depicting drug or alcohol use, violence, racism, gangs, sexual situations or activities, Satanism or otherwise potentially offensive material, cameras, camcorders or any type of audio or visual recording device, weapons of any kind, candles or incense, plastic bags, medications of any kind and any other item deemed inappropriate or dangerous by the clinical staff.
+Alcohol or any drug related paraphernalia, sharp objects such as razors, scissors, glass bottles, mirrors, picture frames, needles, pins, aluminum cans, spiral notebooks, keys, make-up, pencil sharpeners, paper clips, hair clips, underwire bras and any other item with sharp edges or which can be broken to create sharp edges, shoe laces, belts, panty hose, rope, head bands, ace bandages, clothing with drawstrings or long ties, matches and lighters, aerosol cans or fireworks of any kind, personal televisions, stereos, video games, CD players/recorders, boom boxes, computers, palm pilots, pagers, cell phones, any item with an electrical cord, etc., magazines, books, pictures or clothing items depicting drug or alcohol use, violence, racism, gangs, sexual situations or activities, Satanism or otherwise potentially offensive material, cameras, camcorders or any type of audio or visual recording device, weapons of any kind, candles or incense, plastic bags, medications of any kind and any other item deemed inappropriate or dangerous by the clinical staff.

 We hope that you enjoy your visit at Fairfax Behavioral Health.
 Thank you for being a part of your friend or loved one’s treatment.
 If you have any questions regarding these guidelines, please ask a member of our staff.